sudoAPWH/Dalix/docs/Pkgs.md

 # For use in automated scripts so there only has to be one meta-data file
 [Other]
+source = "deb"
+manually_installed = true
 ```

 ## When (a) package(s) are/is pulled in by an app.
-There is two ways we can handle it.
-One way is the symlink method which is more predictable but doesn't
-scale well., and then there is the overlayfs method which will be more resource intensive while running,
-but would be simpler.
-In this document we detail both.
-The current implementation uses the symlink
-method, but we are working to migrate that for simplicity.
-Both are valid methods of implementation,
-however.
+Their are two methods for starting this container, the symlink method and the overlayfs method.
+The current implementation is currently working on implementing the overlayfs method due to its'
+simplicity and security, but potentially in the future the symlink method may be implemented.

 ### Symlink method